 Give us the details of your upcoming gardening, lawn or landscaping event and we’ll add it here and include it in our next issue.
-Deadline for printing in June issue is May 1st.
+Deadline for printing in September issue is August 1st.
 If you miss that deadline for the print issue, send your information anyway, and we’ll add it here.

 FUN FOR KIDS

 11am-2pm—Hillermann’s First Saturdays for Kids.
 Bring the kids to play in the garden and enjoy a FREE activity.
 July: Make a Water Garden.
 Aug.: Plant Hairy’s Hair.
 Hillermann Nursery & Florist.
 636-239-6729, Hillerman.com.

 9 am-Children’s Garden Club.
 Fun in the Garden.
 FREE.
 Chesterfield Valley Nursery, 16825 N. Outer Rd., Chesterfield.
 Hosted by St. Louis County Parks and Recreation.

 9 am- Children’s Garden Club.
 Butterfly Gardening.
 FREE.
 Sophia M. Sachs Butterfly House & Faust Historical Village.
 15193 Olive Blvd., Chesterfield, MO.
 (636) 530-0076.